 USDtez (Symbol: USDtz / USDTZ) is a USD-pegged stablecoin based on a fungible Tezos community standard — the FA token standard.
 USDtez is pegged to a formally-verifiable measure of (1:1 parity) value between itself and the United States Dollar (USD) providing a solvent, and scalable source of liquidity that is the ideal solution for low-fee Tezos-based asset trading.

 If you don't want to go through a Mintery, and would rather mint on your own, then you may qualify to enroll as an individual minter as a Mintery.
-(You may also qualify to be a Mintery yourself.
-This is a particularly good complement choice if you have a Tezos baking service in good standing.)
+(You may also qualify to create a Mintery yourself, especially if you are a Tezos baking service in good standing)

 With great demand and growing volume, comes a need for great supply.
 Supply in this instance is a form of on-chain liquidity.

 The process of minting USDtz begins with a collateral deposit of FIAT by an enrolled USDtz minter.
 FIAT collateral deposits may include certain other stablecoins (those which themselves can be confidently redeemed for FIAT cash).

 The USDtz reserve is audited monthly by Armanino LLP.
 Also, anyone in the world can audit USDtz's reserves in real-time, by comparing the minted supply with the collateral wallet.
 Check the reserve page for more.

 Formally-verified true price calculations demonstrated on-chain, protecting USDtz from manipulations and 'oracle attacks' that users of other stablecoins ultimately must endure.

 The balance between shifts in supply and demand of USDtz, including the size, and determination for minting and scaling of new USDtz is based on autonomously executed algorithmic response to formally-verified measures of real-world market data.